- Oct 22, 2014

 When you start to examine the methods and forces involved, many sailors will find the process challenging unless you are an engineer with a deep knowledge of mechanical engineering and a mastery of the sailboat design.
 One such individual is Kurt Zinsmeyer.
 His work on the "design of preventers" was recently shared on the Attainable Adventure Cruising website (morganscloud.com).

-This depends on how my preventer runs from the end of the boom to a bow cleat, through a strong enough turning block, and back to the cockpit.
+The calculated results depend on the length of my preventer, the size of my mainsail, and the angles of the preventer to the boat and boom.
 If I shorten the line, reduce the size, or attach it to a mid-deck cleat, the forces increase exponentially.
 That is why preventers are not recommended to be secured to the rail or center boom amidships.

 It is worth discovering the use of this safety sailing tool